EHS-PWD/unit03-cw04/README.md

    <p>This is an embedded video from YouTube.</p>
    ```

-#### **Step 6: Save and Preview**
+#### **Step 5: Save and Preview**
-8. Save `iframe.html` and open it in a web browser to preview the local video and YouTube embed.
+7. Save `iframe.html` and open it in a web browser to preview the local video and YouTube embed.
-9. You should see the both local video and Youtube video added below the iframe.
+8. You should see the both local video and Youtube video added below the iframe.

+#### **Step 6: Submit Your Work**
+9. Once you've confirmed that the videos looks good, submit the following:
+   - The zipped media-gallery folder with the index.html file, iframe.html, images folder, and videos folder.
+   - Upload it to the classwork assignment on Google Classroom

 ### **Outcome**